jassics/security-study-plan/genai-security-study-plan.md

   - Describe the training process of large language models

 - [ ] **Security-Specific Questions**
-  - Walk through the OWASP LLM Top 10 and provide examples
+  - Walk through the OWASP Top 10 for LLM Applications 2026 and provide examples — and explain what changed from 2025 (e.g. Excessive Agency rising to LLM03, System Prompt Leakage re-scoped into Hidden Context Exposure)
+  - Walk through the OWASP Top 10 for Agentic Applications 2026 (ASI01-ASI10) and give a concrete attack scenario for three of them
   - How would you test an LLM application for prompt injection vulnerabilities?
   - Explain the difference between direct and indirect prompt injection
+  - What is a confused deputy attack on an AI agent, and why does OAuth 2.0 not solve it?
   - What are the main security considerations when implementing RAG?
   - How would you secure a fine-tuning pipeline?
+  - How would you threat model an MCP server, and what is your minimum bar before it ships?
+  - Why is CVSS alone a poor fit for agentic AI risk, and what does AIVSS add?

 ### Scenario-Based Questions
 - [ ] **Risk Assessment Scenarios**